manigandham/serilog-sinks-googlecloudlogging/README.md

 `UseSourceContextAsLogName` | True | The log name for a log entry will be set to the [SourceContext](https://github.com/serilog/serilog/wiki/Writing-Log-Events#source-contexts) property if it's available.
 `UseJsonOutput` | False | Structured logs can be sent as text with labels or as a JSON object, see details below.
 `GoogleCredentialJson` | | GCP client libraries use [Application Default Credentials](https://cloud.google.com/docs/authentication/production#providing_credentials_to_your_application).
 If these are not available or you need to use other credentials, set the JSON text of a credential file directly.
 `ServiceName` | | Name of the service added as metadata to log entries.
-Required to forward logged exceptions to StackDriver Error Reporting.
+Required to forward logged exceptions to Google Cloud Error Reporting.
 Must also set `UseJsonOutput` to true.
 `ServiceVersion` | | Version of the service added as metadata to log entries.

 #### Output Type